 Be nice.
 Or else.

 Community Staff Engineer at Urban Outfitters.
-Formerly at LayerVault Joined about 4 years ago via an invitation from Allan G.
+Formerly at LayerVault Joined over 4 years ago via an invitation from Allan G.

 Congratulations!
 I’m coincidentally wearing my Design News t-shirt today.

 Do you find it easier designing for physical objects?
 There’s real-world constraints (materials, space, weight) that often limit and focus design and the tools that can be used.
 In the virtual world, most of these constraints are non-issues.

 Also since you like jazz, any relation to Chick Corea?